ehtbanton/Exammer/USER_MANAGEMENT.md

 **How It Works:**
 1. File watcher detects `users.json` change (250ms debounce)
+2. File is validated (JSON syntax, required fields, data types)
+3. If invalid: File is automatically replaced with current database state
-2. Database is updated immediately
+4. If valid: Database is updated immediately
-3. Session invalidation triggers event listener
+5. Session invalidation triggers event listener
-4. SSE pushes notification to affected user's browser
+6. SSE pushes notification to all tabs/windows signed in as affected user
-5. Browser immediately redirects to signin page
+7. All tabs automatically refresh to reflect changes

 ### Monitoring Changes